Insidethemind/Node-Society/CONTRIBUTING.md

 ### Preferred Method: Use the Upload Tool

-We strongly recommend using the official [Upload Tool](./Upload%20Tool/) to submit files.
-It ensures proper formatting and generates the required metadata automatically.
+We strongly recommend using the official [Upload Tool](./Upload%20Tool/) to submit your files.
+The tool:
+- Automatically generates the required metadata
+- Ensures correct folder structure
+- Simplifies the submission process

-**It is best practice to navigate to your fork and sync before submitting.
-In the event of an error with the Upload Tool attempt to sync your fork and resubmit.**
+**Important:** It is best practice to sync your fork with the main repository before submitting.
+If you encounter an error when using the Upload Tool, try syncing your fork and resubmitting.

 ---

-## Requirements for Submission
+## Submission Requirements

-### All Submissions Must Include:
+All submissions must include the following:

-- A Houdini project or asset (e.g. .hip, .hda, .py)
+- A Houdini project or asset file (`.hip`, `.hda`, `.py`, etc.)
-- A `metadata.json` file in the correct format (automatically created if you use the Upload Tool)
+- A `metadata.json` file in the correct format
+  *(automatically created if you use the Upload Tool)*
-- A clear and concise title and description of the project
+- A clear and concise title and description
-- A folder structure that matches the repository's organization
-- A preview image of your project named preview.jpg
+- A `preview.jpg` image that represents your project
-- The files needed for the project.
-Cache any required files into the project file
+- All project files needed to understand or reproduce the result

-### DO NOT:
-- Upload simulation caches.
-Provide the nodes for them to be cooked by the user instead
+  *(Do not include external caches.
+Provide the nodes to cache them instead.)*
+  *(Stash any other required assets into the project file if necessary)*

+### Do Not Include:
+- Simulation caches or large baked files
-- Provide any files that you do not own or do not have the rights to distribute
+- Assets or content you do not own or have permission to distribute

 ### You Must:
-- Own the rights to any files you submit
+- Own the rights to all submitted content
-- Not upload assets you do not have permission to share
-- Not use this repository to promote external services, products, or social media campaigns
+- Avoid using the repository for external promotion or sales
+- Respect the community focus on education and learning

 ---

+## Category Guidelines

+To help users navigate the repository and support learning progression, submissions are grouped by skill level:

+### Beginner

+Focuses on foundational concepts.
+Demonstrates how individual Houdini nodes work and what their primary parameters do.

+### Intermediate

+Shows how multiple nodes work together to build procedural setups.
+Emphasizes combining tools and basic workflows.

+### Advanced

+Showcases full procedural systems or tools.
+Intended for complex problem-solving, optimization, and integrating multiple aspects of Houdini.

+> Please consider which category best fits your submission based on complexity and learning value.

+---

 ## Folder Structure

-Follow the structure defined by the upload tool.
-Files should be organized by skill level and category, with each project in its own subfolder.
+Follow the structure defined by the Upload Tool.
+Files should be organized by **skill level** and **category**, with each project in its own subfolder.

 ---

 ## Author Information

-You may optionally include an `author.txt` file containing only links to your website or social profiles (e.g., ArtStation, Patreon, YouTube, Personal Website).
-Do not include promotional language or requests for support or sales.
+You may optionally include an `author.txt` file with links to your website or social profiles (e.g., ArtStation, Patreon, YouTube, personal site).
+Do **not** include promotional text, requests for support, or sales language.

 ---

-## Submissions May Be Rejected If:
+## Reasons a Submission May Be Rejected

-- The metadata format is incorrect or missing
+- Missing or incorrectly formatted metadata
-- The folder structure does not match the expected layout
+- Incorrect folder structure
-- The content is incomplete or lacks educational value
+- Lack of educational value
-- The files do not meet ownership requirements
+- Submission includes unowned or unauthorized content

 ---

 ## Questions?

-If you're unsure whether your submission is valid or have questions about the process, feel free to open an issue or contact the repository maintainer.
+If you’re unsure whether your submission meets the requirements or need clarification, feel free to open an issue or contact the repository maintainer.

-Thank you for helping grow the Houdini learning community.
+Thank you for contributing to the Node Society and supporting the Houdini learning community.